OpenCageData/geosearch/BUILD.md

 ## Others examples

-So far others examples are provided:
+So far other examples are provided:

 ### simple example